 The Relocation Assistance Program was created by Public Law 101-189 (1988) and is implemented by DoD Instruction 1342.22, "Military Family Readiness."
-The program envisioned and enacted by the law provides service and family members with education and information pre-departure to prepare them to move in a cost-effective and efficient manner.
-The goal is to educate individuals and families about their new location, help them make wise decisions and get settled quickly, preventing stressors on the family and increasing productivity.
-Relocation is an encompassing program that crosses multiple facets of the Military Community and Family Policy directorate to include personal financial management, special needs, child care, spouse employment, education and family advocacy.
+The program envisioned and enacted by the law provides service and family members with education and information about military moves pre-departure, during their move and while settling in at their new location to help them to move in a cost-effective and efficient manner.
+The goal is to educate individuals and families about their new location, help them make wise decisions and get settled quickly, prevent stressors on the family and increase productivity.
+Relocation is an all-encompassing program that crosses multiple facets of the Military Community and Family Policy directorate to include personal financial management, special needs, child care, spouse employment, education and family advocacy.

-- At least one, and sometimes more, personnel are assigned to the relocation function in a military and family support center.
+- At least one person assigned to the relocation function in a Military and Family Support Center

 - Sponsorship training

 - One-on-one counseling performed at the installation level